WhoCanFixMyCar explain some of the tell-tale signs that you might have a problem with your exhaust and how much it is likely to cost to fix them

 If you can smell fuel or any other unpleasant gas it suggests there is a leak somewhere in your exhaust pipe.

-Why is white, blue or black smoke coming from my exhaust?
+Why is smoke coming from my exhaust?

 If the colour of smoke coming from your exhaust is different than usual, there is a high possibility that there's an issue somewhere within the system.
 However, the colour of the smoke itself will give you a clue what that issue may be.